 • In the search box, type “Control” and click on “Control Panel.”

-• Click “file” in the search box which is at the top right corner.
+• Click “file” in the search box at the top right corner.
 Within it, go through “File Explorer Options.”

 • Click “OK” and “Apply.”

-• To check whether your File Explorer is working properly or not, press “Windows key” along with “E” to view your File, Explorer.
+• To check whether your File Explorer is working correctly, press the “Windows key” and “E” to view your File Explorer.

 Also, Read –

 • Type “cmd” in the search box, and then by right-clicking the “command prompt,” click on “Run as Administrator.”